ricardomm7/leaflink/docs/sprintC/us027/01.requirements-engineering/Readme.md

 **From the specifications document:**

->  The list must be organized by size in descending order.
-There should be at least two algorithms for organizing the list.
+> There should be at least two algorithms for organizing the list.

 **From the client clarifications:**